Tiribazus: Satrap of Lydia

 Failing to gain help from the Egyptian pharaoh Hakor (r.
 392/1–379/8 BC), Evagoras started to negotiate a peace treaty with Tiribazus, offering to withdraw from all the cities of Cyprus except Salamis, and pay a fixed yearly tribute to the Persian crown.
 Tiribazus was inclined to accept the offer, but the negotiations failed after Evagoras refused to also cede his status as king.
 The negotiations between Evagoras and Tiribazus led to Orontes to send a number of accusations to Artaxerxes II, which mentioned that Tiribazus was deliberately prolonging the war and planning to declare independence.
 Artaxerxes II was unable to make a proper assessment due to his distance, but could not risk Tiribazus ruin the recent Persian accomplishments, and as a result had him jailed in Susa, heavily weakening the position of the Persian expedition.

 Glos, who was the father-in-law of Tiribazus, fearing for his own position, started plotting against Artaxerxes II and secretly making peace with Egypt and Sparta.
 Evagoras started to help from the Spartans and gave Glos information that would jeopardize Orontes' position.
 Under the threat of blackmail, Orontes was forced to make peace with Evagoras in 380 BC.
 The terms of the treaty was that Evagoras was obligated to pay tribute to the Persian king, but as a subordinate king rather than a slave.
-Artaxerxes III did not deem the conclusion of the war satisfactory, as it had cost 15,000 talents, and a result Orontes fell into disfavour.
+Artaxerxes II did not deem the conclusion of the war satisfactory, as it had cost 15,000 talents, and a result Orontes fell into disfavour.
 Meanwhile, Tiribazus was pardoned and restored to his former position.

 Tiribazus now stood higher than ever in the royal favour, and received a promise of the hand of Amestris, the king's daughter.
 Artaxerxes, however, reneged on this arrangement, and married Amestris himself.

 When King Artaxerxes reneged on a pledge to Tiribazus once more, this time with respect to Atossa, the youngest of the king's princesses, Tiribazus could no longer remain loyal to the king and incited Darius, the son of Artaxerxes, to join him in a plot against the king's life.

 Tiribazus' plans were betrayed to Artaxerxes by a eunuch, and the conspirators were found out.
 Tiribazus offered a desperate resistance to the guards who endeavored to arrest him, and was slain with a javelin.

+Tiribazus had a son, Arpates, who later killed Artaxerxes's favored son, Arsames.